nickhibbits/my-reads-react-app/README.md

 ## Backend Server

-Udacity provided a backend server for me to develop against.
+A backend server to fetch books was provided by Udacity.
 The methods (found in `src/utils/Bookshelf.js`) are as follows:

 - [`getAll`](#getall)
 - [`update`](#update)